DFHack/dfhack/docs/plugins/spectate.rst

 Settings
 --------
-:tick-threshold: Set the plugin's tick interval for changing the followed dwarf.
+:tick-threshold: Set the plugin's tick interval for changing the followed dwarf. (default: 1000)
-                 Acts as a maximum follow time when used with focus-jobs enabled. (default: 1000)